Your smartphone is smarter than you thought, it is highly skilled in noting down your each real world action Google knows how you breathe!

-Technology has taken a shape of a roaring wave that is full of changes and surprising facts.
+Technology has taken the shape of a roaring wave that is full of changes and surprising facts.
 Smartphones are above and beyond games and texting.
 Your Android smartphone does wonders which we as users don’t even know.
 Yes, your phone can reveal a lot about your real-world life.

 Whatever we do in the real world from breathing to eating to running to even moving from one place to another is being shared by our Android smartphones to Google and also to the applications inside the phones.
 The revelation of each step to Google and your phone apps are also based on the movements happening inside the phone itself.